AdarshShrivastava1102/adarshshrivastava1102/README.md

 **AI Product Manager** · IIM Ahmedabad · IIT Guwahati · Bengaluru

 I build AI products at the intersection of business and technology.
 Currently shipping GenAI copilots for Fortune-500 clients at Cognizant.
-Before this — ML at Michelin, BS-VI compliance at Volvo Eicher.
+Before this — Product Manager and Digital Transformation at Michelin, BS-VI compliance at Volvo Eicher.

 ## What I'm building

 - 🤖 **AI agents and copilots** using Claude API + LangChain
-- 📊 **Production ML systems** (92% accuracy ML model deployed at Michelin)
+- 📊 **Production ML systems**
 - 🏭 **Digital transformation** for automotive & manufacturing — migrated 250+ apps across 60+ sites

 ## What I'm exploring next